How to Write a Video Brief in 2025: A Complete Guide for Businesses & Creators

 I’ve dealt with many different customers through my video post production agency and I can tell you one thing.
 The majority of our customers don’t have a proper video brief drafted when they reach out to us.

-And I’m not talking about Youtube creators, start-ups or small size business.
+And I’m not talking about YouTube creators, start-ups, or small-sized businesses.

-No, I’ve worked with business listed on the NASDAQ that don’t supply these documents when we start working on a video project with them.
+No — I’ve worked with publicly listed companies, including those on the NASDAQ, that still don’t supply a detailed brief when we begin a video project with them.

-Now, depending on the size of the project you might or might not need a video brief.
-I am not going to argue with that.
-Maybe short video script or a storyboard (if your video is highly animated) is more than enough.
+Now, depending on the size of the project, you might or might not need a video brief.
+I won’t argue with that.
+Maybe a short video script or a storyboard (if your video is highly animated) is more than enough.

-But there are situations in which both parties – the client and the video production team – will be better off if they draft and agree on a detailed list of requirements.
+But there are many situations where both parties – the client and the video production team – will be much better off if they draft and agree on a thorough list of requirements from the start.

 What is a video brief?